 Once the potato is properly cooked, meaning they are soft and tender when pierced with a knife tip, remove the potatoes from the oven and allow them to cool just until you can handle them without burning yourself.

 Finally, once you've whipped up the delicious mashed potato mixture and scooped it inside the baked potatoes, you're going to throw everything back in the oven for the second time to get the top nice, crispy, and golden brown!

-Make sure that you add plenty of seasoning: For this dish, you will season the potatoes at multiple stages.
-First, on the outside of the potato before baking it add a generous coating of salt.
-Then, season the inside of the potato with salt, pepper, herbs, and mascarpone cheese.
+Make sure that you add plenty of seasoning!
+For this dish, you will season the potatoes at multiple stages.
+First, season on the outside of the potato before baking.
+Then, season the inside flesh of the potato with salt, pepper, herbs, and mascarpone cheese.
 Each layer of seasoning is going to provide another depth of flavor to the dish.

 First, allow the butter and mascarpone to come to room temperature.